redyyu/raven-craft/README.md

 `Lucky` increase 50% (75% total chance to cure, if default setting) `Unlucky` decrease 25% (25% total chance to cure, if default setting)

+If eat it with out infection, that will be waste.

 ## TV Tap